University Seminars - Information for Faculty

 For more than a decade, the University Seminar (USEM) program has provided an opportunity for undergraduate students to take unique seminar style courses in a variety of topics taught by faculty from any of the University’s twelve schools.
 University Seminar faculty engage students in discussion, hands-on experiential learning, research, and in critical self-reflection that helps students shape the direction of their studies at UVA.

-New for the 2023-2024 academic year, University Seminars are one-credit courses available to second- and first-year students.
-USEM courses are offered during both the fall and spring semesters, are capped at 18 students, and are offered on an open enrollment basis to any second- or first-year student interested in the topic of the course.
-Proposals for the Fall 2023 semester are due on Monday, January 16, 2023 and proposals for the Spring 2024 semester are due on Monday, August 14, 2023.
+USEM courses are offered during both the fall and spring semesters, are capped at 18 students, and are offered on an open enrollment basis to students interested in the topic of the course.

 Some reasons why you should apply to teach a University Seminar.